 How Winter Affects Your Sex Life

-Ah the cold, cosy winter evenings.
-You know the ones we’re talking about, when all you want to do is wrap yourself in a quilt, relax in front of the fire – and have sex.
-That’s at least according to a number of U.S. studies regarding seasonal affects on sensuality; winter is when we all start getting a little hot under the collar (of our puffy down jackets).
+Ah the cold, cozy winter evenings.
+You know the ones we’re talking about when all you want to do is wrap yourself in a huge blanket, relax in front of the fire – and have sex.
+That’s at least according to a number of U.S. studies regarding seasonal effects on sensuality; winter is when we all start getting a little hot under the collar (of our puffy down jackets).
+However, popular culture seems to agree with the numbers (it is cuffing season after all!)
+So let’s dive into what your sex life really looks like in winter!

 That alone doesn’t prove that winter is when we can expect an uptick in our sexual encounters, but despite the increase in conceptions, the holidays also see a jump in the sales of condoms.
 Twice as many are sold the week before Christmas than the week after, further indicating that many are enjoying a holly jolly holiday indeed!

-So what are you going to do with your cold climate sexual upswing?
-You know that we have a few ideas.
-The chillier evenings make it a perfect time to spend with a partner getting closer with a sensual massage using massage oils or massage oil candles, and to follow up a prelude like that, share some new sensations with a wearable couples’ vibrator – let it snow, indeed!
+The chillier evenings make it a perfect time to spend with a partner getting closer with a sensual massage using massage oil candles.
+As things get too hot to handle, then spread some joy with a wearable couples’ vibrator that shares sensations – let it snow, indeed!